 - Email a PDF of your proposal to techwriting[at]ifixit[dot]com, including all the requirements listed

 - Incorporate all feedback from the iFixit technical writing team

 ...you have a proposal.
 You must email us with a proposal, even if it is informal.
 Proposals allow us to give you the necessary privileges to work on the site without problems.

-If you have any questions or concerns about your involvement in the project, be sure to check out the student FAQ page, talk to your instructor, or reach out to our program director at education[at]ifixit[dot]com.
+If you have any questions or concerns about your involvement in the project, be sure to check out the Student FAQ page, talk to your instructor, then reach out to our technical writing team at techwriting[at]ifixit[dot]com.

 Join a Team